Kajaasfaq/Company-list-Chennai/Readme.md

 # Find Your Dream Job: A Complete Directory of Companies in Chennai 🔍

-> + If you're searching for jobs in Chennai, this repository is your one-stop destination for exploring opportunities across all types of companies—from small startups to global MNCs.
+> + If you're searching for jobs in Chennai, this repository is your one-stop destination for exploring opportunities across all types of companies — from small startups to global MNCs.
 > + If you are reading this, I would like to invite you to contribute to this repository for the latest updates.
 Please make a pull request to this repository.

 ## Join and Contribute